sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>scotch</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Graph, mesh and hypergraph partitioning library
+Short desc    : Graph, mesh and hypergraph partitioning library
 URL          : https://gforge.inria.fr/projects/scotch/
-Лицензия     : CeCILL-C
+License      : CeCILL-C
-Описание     : Scotch is a software package for graph and mesh/hypergraph partitioning and
+Descript     : Scotch is a software package for graph and mesh/hypergraph partitioning and
              : sparse matrix ordering.
 The parallel scotch libraries are packaged in the
              : ptscotch sub-packages.
 ```